 Do you need the fastest UHS-II cards?
 No.

-The max video bitrate of this camera is 200mbps, which translates to 25MB/s.
-You can use UHS-II card for faster transfer speeds from your card to your computer and there are a few nice options like the Sony E cards or even some of the V60 UHS-II cards, but you don’t need them for anything other than convenience.
-UHS-I cards are fine for everything as long as they are U3 rated.
+This camera’s max video bitrate is 200mbps, which translates to 25MB/s.
+You can use UHS-II cards for faster transfer speeds from your card to your computer, and there are a few nice options, like the Sony E cards or even some of the V60 UHS-II cards, but you don’t need them for anything other than convenience.
+UHS-I cards are fine for everything as long as they are U3-rated.

 Fujifilm X-S10 Recommended Memory Cards

 All the different speed classes of memory cards come at dramatically different prices.
-While the UHS-II cards will work, you only need a minimum of UHS-I with a U3 speed class to use all of the features of this camera.
+While the UHS-II cards will work, you only need a minimum of UHS-I with a U3 speed class to use all of this camera’s features.

 Recommended Cards | In-Camera Speeds | USB-C Read | USB-C Write | Price |